wazuh/wazuh-documentation/source/user-manual/elasticsearch/elastic_tuning.rst

   .. group-tab:: Elastic Stack

-    During the installation of Elasticsearch, the passwords were autmatically generated.
-They can be changed afterwards using API requests:
+    During the installation of Elasticsearch, the passwords were automatically generated.
+They can be changed afterward using API requests:

     .. code-block:: console